prossm/gridblink/README.md

 1. Navigate to your subreddit's mod tools
 2. Go to the Apps section
-3. Search for "GridBlink" in the app directory
+3. Search for "gridblink" in the app directory
-4. Click "Install" to add GridBlink to your community
+4. Click "Install" to add gridblink to your community

 Upon installation, a game post will be created automatically.
-By default, GridBlink creates a new game post every day at 5am in your configured timezone, synchronized with the daily leaderboard reset.
+By default, gridblink creates a new game post every day at 5am in your configured timezone, synchronized with the daily leaderboard reset.

 ### Configuring Settings

-After installation, you can customize GridBlink for your community by accessing the app settings:
+After installation, you can customize gridblink for your community by accessing the app settings:

 **Timezone**: Select your community's timezone (defaults to US Eastern).
 This affects when the daily leaderboard resets and when musical scales rotate.

 **Daily Reset Time**: Choose what hour of day (in your timezone) the leaderboard resets and musical scales change (defaults to 5:00 AM).

 **Automatic Daily Posts**: Enable or disable automatic post creation (defaults to enabled).
-When enabled, GridBlink automatically creates a new game post each day.
+When enabled, gridblink automatically creates a new game post each day.

 **Automatic Post Time**: Choose what time (in your timezone) to automatically create new posts each day (defaults to 5:00 AM, matching the reset time).

 ### Manual Post Creation

-At any time, moderators can create a new GridBlink post manually by:
+At any time, moderators can create a new gridblink post manually by:
 1. Clicking the three-dot menu in the top-right of your subreddit
 2. Selecting "Create a new post"
 3. Choosing "gridblink" from the options